UV Laser Processing

 Registration targeting is usually a set of four butterfly, crosshair, and bullseye targets, one at each corner of the panel just outside of the pattern of the part or parts.
 As well, this allows our systems to compensate for the slight shrinkage and out-of-square conditions that can be an outcome of the lamination process.

-We can accommodate prototyping high-volume production quantities.
+We can accommodate prototyping up to high-volume production quantities.

 Any overhanging or excess copper flashing from lamination should be pre-trimmed from the boards before delivery as this excess material can prevent the boards from lying flat on the laser tooling.